It’s easy to make your own tasty plant protein tacos using any of the “beefy” vegan crumbles available these days. Or, you can make your own!

 These pea-protein based crumbles are in a sense similar to TVP, aka TSP (soy-based texturized protein) in that they offer a blank canvas on which to add your own flavorings and seasonings.
 The easy BBQ sauce in this recipe adds all the flavor the pea protein needs, and these crumbles have a lovely texture.

-That said, feel free to use other brands of protein crumbles or vegan “chorizo,” in which case you can cut back on the amount of homemade BBQ sauce given here.
-There is altogether more BBQ sauce in this recipe than you’ll need no matter what protein you use, because once I open a can of tomato sauce, I like to use the whole thing.
-No worries, you’ll use up this tasty sauce!
+Other options: Feel free to use other brands of protein crumbles or vegan “chorizo,” in which case you can cut back on the amount of homemade BBQ sauce given here.

 These tacos have plenty of eye appeal, and the contrast between the BBQ-flavored protein and the cool coleslaw is fantastic.
 My family breathed these in, and I hope yours will, too!